 Chile implemented a flawed patent law (Number 10939) in 1991, which provides limited product patent protection for pharmaceuticals.
 This law offers an inadequate patent term (15 years from approval) and no transition (i.e., pipeline) protection for pharmaceuticals.
-Draft legislation designed to bring Chile into compliance with TRIPS obligations has not yet been adopted, over a year since the WTO-imposed January 1, 2000 deadline.
+Draft legislation designed to bring Chile into compliance with TRIPS obligations has not yet been adopted, almost a year since the WTO-imposed January 1, 2000 deadline.
 Chile should take prompt steps to bring its legislation into conformity with its international legal obligations.
-The United States government should not conclude a Free Trade Agreement with Chile that lacks strong intellectual property provisions.